jpmorganchase/modular/docs/concepts/microfrontends.md

 ## ESM micro frontends in Modular

-Micro frontends are a pattern where discrete UIs (frontends) are composed from independent fragments that can be built and deployed separately by different teams and loaded on-demand at runtime.
-Modular gives developers the opportunity of implementing microfrontends through
-[ESM views](../building-apps/esm-views.md), which are applications built as ES Modules, that can be served standalone or dynamically imported by an host application.
-This is particularly useful when a View exports a default React
-component: an host application can import it at runtime and render it in its own React tree, without the need of using Iframes and with automatic dependency de-duplication, thanks to how we offload dependencies to an external ESM CDN.
+Micro frontends are a pattern in which discrete UIs (frontends) are composed of independent fragments that can be built and deployed separately by different teams and loaded on-demand at runtime.
+Modular gives developers the opportunity to implement micro frontends through [ESM Views](../building-apps/esm-views.md), which are applications built as ES Modules.
+ESM Views can be served standalone or dynamically imported by a host application at runtime and rendered in the host application's own React tree, without the need of using Iframes.
+ESM Views also allow automatic dependency de-duplication, thanks to how we offload third-party dependencies to a configurable ESM CDN.

 ## How we build micro frontends